What Are Pecuniary Damages in a Wrongful Death Case?

 While the value of pecuniary losses will be apparent in bills and receipts, a jury will decide the value of most nonpecuniary losses during a wrongful death lawsuit.
 The value of a nonpecuniary damage award will depend on the specific circumstances, such as the age of the decedent, his or her income, and whether he or she had children.
 The success with which your lawyer demonstrates the intangible, noneconomic damages connected to your loved one’s death can determine the outcome of the case.

-Our Temecula wrongful death lawyers are available to take your call, and answer any additional questions you may have.
+At Liljegren Law Group, an experienced wrongful death attorney in Temecula is available to take your call, and answer any additional questions you may have.
 We offer free case evaluations and will not charge a fee unless we win.

 How to Maximize a Wrongful Death Damage Award